Gradable and Ungradable Adjectives for intermediate learners

 'Gradable' means being able to put something into different grades.
 So, What are the differences between gradable and ungradable adjectives?

 What Are Gradable and Ungradable Adjectives?

-Gradable adjectives are those that we can measure.
+Gradable adjectives are those that can be measured.
 In other words, they have a point on a scale.
 'Hot' and 'cold' are adjectives that can be measured.
-We can say 'a little cold', 'cold', 'extremely cold'.
+We can say 'a little cold', 'cold', or 'extremely cold'.
 Take a look at the following examples:

 The weather is a little

 It is extremely

 We can use certain adverbs to strengthen or weaken a gradable adjective.
 Take a look at the list below:

 Now let us see some examples:

 It is useful to know that among the adverbs mentioned, 'very' is the most commonly used adverb with gradable adjectives.
 Let us study the following examples carefully: